wiggitywhitney/vibe_practice/README.md

 1. Write tests first
 2. Implement the minimum code required to pass the tests
 3. Refactor while keeping tests passing

+## Journal System

+The project includes an automated developer journal system that:

+- Reminds you to create daily journal entries at 3pm
+- Uses git commit history to suggest journal content
+- Integrates with Cursor AI to generate properly formatted entries
+- Includes post-commit hooks for additional reminders
+- Supports both macOS and Linux notification systems

+For detailed setup and usage instructions, see [JOURNAL_REMINDER.md](./JOURNAL_REMINDER.md).

 ## Project Structure